agateau/clyde/README.md

 Shows details about `foobar` package.

-### `clyde search foobar`
+### `clyde update`

-Searches Clyde store for a package matching "foobar" in its name or description.
+Updates Clyde store so that Clyde is aware of the availability of new packages or new versions of existing packages.

 ### `clyde upgrade`